Working together to achieve positive outcomes

 The CEWO has driven environmental outcomes in NSW even during severe drought.
 In 2018 after northern NSW rivers stopped flowing, environmental water was managed and released through the Northern Connectivity Event to provide opportunities for native fish and waterbirds to feed and breed, plants to grow and set seed, and floodplains to release essential nutrients into the food chain.

-- Independent Observer Report – Northern Connectivity Event PDF, 759.81 KB – This report assess how government agencies and operators managed this environmental flow through the system.
+- Independent Observer Report – Northern Connectivity Event PDF, 759.81 KB – This report assesses how government agencies and operators managed this environmental flow through the system.
 Monitoring and evaluation insights are included in the report.

 - Northern Connectivity Event Updates – Read updates and a final report on the outcomes of the Northern Connectivity Event by the Commonwealth Environmental Water Office.

 - MDBA Review of compliance – Northern Connectivity Event – The Murray-Darling Basin Authority undertook a review of the Northern Connectivity Event to assess the effectiveness of the governance and management arrangements in place, and operational activities, processes and procedures implemented to ensure compliance with the temporary water restriction rules.

 - Use of water for the environment in NSW: Outcomes 2017-18 – the department’s Environment, Energy and Science division’s report provides a summary of the ecological outcomes achieved across NSW in 2017-18, including the Northern Connectivity Event.